 3. Cooking Sauerkraut In A Slow Cooker

-This delicious, tender and flavorful slow cooker sauerkraut is always a hit with my dinner guests.
+This delicious, tender, and flavorful slow cooker sauerkraut is always a hit with my dinner guests.
 Well, at least some of them.
 This time of year, cooking sauerkraut in the slow cooker is the best way to get a perfectly tender, hands-off kraut for dinner.

 Like most of the crockpot meals, making sauerkraut in the slow cooker doesn’t take much effort.
 This cooking method is literally just set it and forget it.
-It can be done while doing other things around the house, or you can even leave your skow cooker on overnight.
+It can be done while doing other things around the house, or you can even leave your slow cooker on overnight.

 All you have to do is throw in all the ingredients and turn on the slow cooker.
 This recipe includes pork shoulder, sauerkraut, onion, brown sugar, kosher salt, black pepper, paprika, fennel seeds, and butter.